 as well as bringing its Low Emission Zones (LEZ) to the forefront by leading the way

 with the most advanced technology available on the market today.

-The Vehicle Emissions Partnership (VEP) and the Scottish Government funded a pilot deployment of the EDAR system in Scotland in March 2017 as part of their “Switch off and Breathe” campaign.
-Testing took place in three locations with one EDAR system over a month in the Glasgow and Edinburgh areas during the winter, exposing EDAR to challenging weather conditions such as snow, rain, and hail, but EDAR was able to successfully collect data despite adverse conditions.
+The Vehicle Emissions Partnership (VEP) and the Scottish Government funded a pilot deployment of the EDAR system in Scotland in March 2017 as part of their “Switch Off and Breathe” campaign.
+Testing took place in three locations, including one EDAR system in the Glasgow and Edinburgh areas for more than a month during the winter, exposing EDAR to challenging weather conditions such as snow, rain and hail.
+Despite these adverse conditions, EDAR was able to successfully collect emissions data.

 EDAR successfully captured emissions from all vehicle types that traveled underneath the unit, including heavy-duty diesels, and demonstrated its ability to run unmanned, 24/7, under demanding weather conditions, thus further proving that EDAR operates effectively and efficiently in any season.

-In August 2019, HEAT was awarded a contract by Transport Scotland to implement Phase I of a remote sensing Low Emission Zone pilot program.
+In August 2019, HEAT was awarded a contract by Transport Scotland to implement Phase I of a remote-sensing Low Emission Zone pilot program.
 The contract called for the collection of 300,000 valid emissions records to be collected on Scotland's trunk roads.
-The contract required the first installation to be completed by August 31st, 2019.
-HEAT mobilized quickly once awarded the contract at the beginning of August and accomplished this task on time to complete Phase I, Part I of the program.
+The contract required the first installation to be completed by August 31, 2019.
+HEAT mobilized quickly once awarded the contract at the beginning of August and accomplished this task on time to complete Phase I, Part I, of the program.